UV/IR Mixing, Causal Diamonds and the Electroweak Hierarchy Problem

 Although the phenomenon so far is rarely discussed in the literature, it is well known that interacting quantum field theories give rise to momentum-space entanglement.
 In \cite{Balasubramanian:2011wt}, the reduced density matrix for the IR degrees of freedom and its relation to the conventional Wilsonian effective action has been derived.
-More recently it has been advocated that renormalization, decoupling of heavy particle effects from low energy physics and the construction of effective field theories are intimately linked to momentum space entanglement in quantum field theories (QFTs) \cite{Han:2020uwn}.
-In \cite{Klco:2021biu} such a UV-IR connection in EFTs has been explicitly demonstrated by showing that the entanglement between regions of the vacuum of a massless scalar field depends upon the UV-completion beyond a separation proportional to the UV cutoff scale of the theory (compare also the discussion of the Reeh-Schlieder theorem in \cite{Witten:2018zxz}).
+More recently it has been advocated that renormalization, decoupling of heavy particle effects from low energy physics and the construction of effective field theories are intimately linked to momentum space entanglement in QFTs \cite{Han:2020uwn}.
+In \cite{Klco:2021biu} such a UV-IR connection in EFTs has been explicitly demonstrated by showing that the entanglement between regions of the vacuum of a massless scalar field depends upon the UV-completion beyond a separation proportional to the UV cutoff scale of the theory (the relationship obtained between UV and IR differs from the one derived by CKN, though).
+Another potentially related study is the discussion of the Reeh-Schlieder theorem in \cite{Witten:2018zxz}.
 These works provide a strong hint that the argument above about UV/IR mixing from momentum-scale entanglement in quantum mechanics can be generalized to the framework of interacting quantum field theories and that it is potentially relevant for the electroweak hierarchy problem.
+What’s more, entanglement may be closely related to gravity.
+In recent approaches by string theorists to derive space and time from quantum mechanics for example entanglement is directly related to distance in the emergent space (see e.g. \cite{VanRaamsdonk:2010pw,Swingle:2009bg,Maldacena:2013xja}).
+There are works that may substantiate such associations.
+For example, in 2008 Gregory Minton and Vatche Sahakian found that a specific version of string theory features entanglement between physics at high and low energies \cite{Minton:2007fd}.
+Also the vacuum of the a massless, non-interacting scalar field studied in \cite{Klco:2021biu} was found to dissolve into separable regions in space, with a size dependent on the cutoff energy, as a consequence of suppressed entanglement in the corresponding QFT.

 Next we address the question of how entanglement, which is usually introduced as a multi-particle phenomenon, can be relevant for a one-particle system such as the Higgs boson.
 Such one-particle entanglement has been discussed e.g. in \cite{enk2005,vedral2006}: For example, the one-particle superposition